atlasia-ma/TerjamaBench/README.md

 # TerjamaBench
-Code used to run evaluation on [TerjamaBench](https://huggingface.co/datasets/atlasia/TerjamaBench).
+Code used to run evaluation on [TerjamaBench](https://huggingface.co/datasets/atlasia/TerjamaBench) using BLEU, chr and TER.

 __WARNING__: the dataset is gated, visit https://huggingface.co/datasets/atlasia/TerjamaBench to request access.